The latest free trials, vouchers, discounted annual passes and hacks to save money on Spotify.

 Three months free Spotify with Paypal

 New subscribers can get three months free when signing up via PayPal.
-It’s due to end 15 July 2021 but could be extended.
+It’s due to end 15 September 2023.
 More here.

 One month free Spotify